Aliucord/plugins-template/README.md

-# `Aliucord-plugins-template`
+# `Aliucord Plugin Repo Template`

-Template for an [Aliucord](https://github.com/Aliucord) plugins repo
+Template for an [Aliucord](https://github.com/Aliucord) plugin repo

-## Setup

-1. Generate a repo based on this template

 ## Getting started with writing your first plugin

-This template includes 4 example plugins which you can find in the ExamplePlugins folder.
+This template includes 2 example plugins demonstrating commands and patches which you can find in the ExamplePlugins folder.

-1. Copy the `HelloWorld` example plugin into the root of this folder as MyFirstPlugin and fix all values in the plugin Manifest method
+1. Open the root build.gradle.kts, read the comments and replace all the placeholders
-2. Uncomment the first line in `settings.gradle.kts` to tell gradle to include it.
-Whenever you add a new plugin you have to add it here
-3. Edit default manifest in root project `build.gradle.kts` in `aliucord` session
+2. Familiarize yourself with the project structure.
+Most files are commented
+3. Build or deploy your first plugin using:
+   - Windows: `.\gradlew.bat MyFirstCommand:make` or `.\gradlew.bat MyFirstCommand:deployWithAdb`
-4. Run `./gradlew MyFirstPlugin:make` or `./gradlew MyFirstPlugin:deployWithAdb`
+   - Linux & Mac: `./gradlew MyFirstCommand:make` or `./gradlew MyFirstCommand:deployWithAdb`

 ## License